sahillihas/DeepAML/README.md

 ## 🚀 Overview

-**DeepAML** is a real-time system designed to detect and analyze suspicious financial activities, particularly those related to money laundering.
+**DeepAML** is a real-time system designed to detect and analyse suspicious financial activities, particularly those related to money laundering.
 It combines live transaction monitoring with smart pattern recognition and even includes a simulation engine to help you test how the system handles different types of laundering strategies.

-Whether you're working on real-world AML applications or building a proof-of-concept, DeepAML is designed to give you the tools to both detect and simulate fraudulent behaviors efficiently.
+Whether you're working on real-world AML applications or building a proof-of-concept, DeepAML is designed to give you the tools to both detect and simulate fraudulent behaviours efficiently.

 ---